About the Division

 - Graffiti Removal Program – City Program – Community Services Department

-- Community Resource Care Center
+- Community Resource Care Center (CRCC)

 Through the Community Development Block Grant (CDBG), the City of La Habra supports the Fair Housing Education, Counseling and Enforcement Program.
 Services are delivered by the Fair Housing Foundation.
 This organization is a nonpartisan organization that supports both landlords and tenants.
 The purpose of the program is to counteract and eliminate discriminatory housing practices.
 For more information about the program or services, please contact the Fair Housing Foundation directly at 714-918-8001.
 You may also visit their website.